 (2) set of technologies;

-Capable of storing previously generated electric energy and discharging that energy as electricity at a later time.
+Capable of storing previously generated electric or thermal energy and discharging that energy as electricity at a later time.

-(u) “Engineering estimate” means an estimate of energy (kWh) and demand (kW) impact resulting from a demand-side measure based on an engineering calculation procedure.
+(u) “Engineering estimate” means an estimate of energy (kWh) and demand (kW) impact resulting from a DSM measure based on an engineering calculation procedure.
 An engineering estimate addresses change in energy use of a building or system resulting from installation of a DSM measure.
-If multiple DSM measures are installed, an engineering estimate accounts for the interactive effect between the DSM measures. (v) “FERC Form 715” means the annual transmission planning and evaluation report required by the Federal Energy Regulatory Commission (FERC), as adopted in 58 FR 52436, Oct.
+An engineering estimate accounts for the interactive effect between the DSM measures and existing equipment as well as the interactive effect between multiple DSM measures, if applicable. (v) “FERC Form 715” means the annual transmission planning and evaluation report required by the Federal Energy Regulatory Commission (FERC), as adopted in 58 FR 52436, Oct.
 8, 1993, and as amended by Order 643, 68 FR 52095, Sept.
 2, 2003.

 (q) As used in this rule, (w) “Firm wholesale power sale” means a power sale intended to be available to the purchaser at all times, including under adverse conditions, during the period covered by the commitment.